Rivals Pakistan, India to start process of joining China security bloc

 Pakistan’s application is being considered, said foreign ministry spokesman Qazi Khalilullah.
 “We hope they will support us for full membership,” he added.

-The grouping was originally formed to fight threats posed by radical Islam and drug trafficking from neighboring Afghanistan.
+The grouping was originally formed to fight threats posed by radical Islam and drug trafficking from neighbouring Afghanistan.

 Cheng said the summit, to be attended by Chinese President Xi Jinping, would also discuss security in Afghanistan.